 A few minutes later, someone came back and asked for some receipt of our booking because they couldn’t find my husband on their list.
 Oh yeah!
 I booked it with my name, not my husband’s.
 I wonder if they thought we were trying to scam a room out of them.
 Anyway, we sorted it out, and they were wonderful the whole time.

 The staff left, and we were left to our room.
-When I booked the room, I could not get a big bed, so we had two semi-double beds.
-It’s okay though because they pushed together.
-The room was spacious, clean, bright, well equipped, and had a view of the ocean.
+The room was spacious, clean, bright, well equipped, and had a perfect view of the beach and the ocean.

 I was happy with the fridge that was so well stocked.
 Of course, the food and drinks were not free, but I had some things anyway.
+Candy.
+I had candy.
 The bathroom had a cool sliding window as well.

 (I took a camera selfie in the mirror.)

-We unpacked a little and checked out the room.
+We unpacked a little and poked around out the room for a bit.
 Soon we walked down to the outdoor pool area to explore the hotel and see what a five-star resort is like.
-There were two outdoor pools with a waterslide, but they were closed be open until 1 April.
+There were two outdoor pools with a waterslide, but they were closed for now and wouldn’t be open until 1 April.
 Pity.

 But the hotel made a lovely reflection in the outdoor pool.

 There was also an indoor pool that was open, a gym, a spa and Japanese-style onsen, shops, and several restaurants in our building.
-The hotel is also right on the beach, and although it was too cold to swim, there were a few ocean activities to enjoy this time of year, such as underwater observatory or glass-bottom boat at the Busena Marine Park.
-Busena beach is not privately owned, so non-hotel guests are free to enjoy ocean activities.
+The hotel is right on the beach, and although it was too cold to swim, there were a few ocean activities to enjoy this time of year, such as underwater observatory or glass-bottom boat at the Busena Marine Park.
+Busena beach is not privately owned, so non-hotel guests are free to enjoy ocean activities and restaurants.

-At the Busena Terrace Resort there is a large hotel to the more private club houses and conference area.
+At the Busena Terrace Resort there is a large hotel and a more private club house area and conference area.
 There is a tennis court, and putting range for guests to use as well.
-The walk only takes five minutes, but there is a shuttle the runs in between different points as well.
+The walk between the hotel and the conference area only takes five minutes, but there is a shuttle the runs in between different points as well.